 Since we are talking about foods for teatime I had to go my ever-reliable favorite website for British baking: BBC Good Food.
 Yes, madeleines recipes may have originated in France but the British have perfected tea to an art form.

-Other tea time dessert ideas include jam thumbprint cookies, a peach Bundt cake with a raspberry swirl, and any cake or cookie topped with this lemon curd made in the Vitamix.
+Other tea time dessert ideas include jam thumbprint cookies and any cake or cookie topped with this lemon curd made in the Vitamix.

 What is a madeleine?